 When visiting the island of Bali, stay in at least two different areas (and two different luxury hotels in Bali) to get a better appreciation of the island’s diversity.

-We stayed at these Bali hotels as media guests for various travel articles we’ve written.
+We stayed at these luxurious hotels in Bali as media guests for various travel articles we’ve written.
 But we always write what we think and retain complete control over our stories.
 If you’ve booked any of these hotels, let us know if you agree with our views!
 Photos we didn’t take are courtesy of the respective hotels.